 Well, I’ve got at least two more books planned for the series, so we’re about to find out what else these guys will learn…and I can learn…about sex.

 Meanwhile I’m writing more sex demons.
-It’s Raining Men comes out today, first book in my Slacker Demons series.
-The slacker demons came out of that one phrase, just the two words, about three summers ago at a conference in St. Louis.
+It’s Raining Men is the first book in my Slacker Demons series.
+The series came out of that one phrase, just the two words, at a conference in St. Louis.
 I had been watching Judd Apatow movies obsessively.
 I was madly in love with his bad boys.
 The idea of making them all sex demons was just obvious.
 I collaged the title that weekend, and came up with five guys, all becoming sex demons in different ways, all working for different hells, all as lazy as dammit and about to lose their jobs.
 Because as good as they are at getting women into bed, they suck at the paperwork.

 Archie, slacker demon #1, is innocently tending bar, listening to his best woman friend beef about the jerks she’s been dating, and conceives his dumbest idea ever for cheering her up.
 “Did I mention I’m a sex demon from the second circle of hell? … yeah, we cast a spell to keep all the decent men out of the neighborhood … but our funding got cut … now you’ve been selected for victims’ compensation … and just for you, for a